UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

   geom_smooth() +
   labs(title = "Percent of faculty with PhDs vs. Log out-of-state tuition",
        subtitle = "Fitted with smoothing line",
-       x = "Square of percent of faculty with PhDs", y = "Log of out-of-state tuition in dollars")
+       x = "Percent of faculty with PhDs", y = "Log of out-of-state tuition in dollars")
 ```